mi3nts/centralHub/Sound&LightningModule.md

 ### Step 2

-Flip the enitre thing over, then attach the Green Rectangle (edit later) using M3 Screws, Washers, and Nuts as shown below
+Flip the enitre thing over, then attach the Audino Base using M3 Screws, Washers, and Nuts as shown below
 ***Insert Image Here***

 ### Step 3